-After having taught at large research-oriented universities, to Robert Villa Lynn is a welcomed change.
-Unlike at research schools, Lynn's focus is education.
+After having taught at large research-oriented universities, Lynn is a welcomed change for Gary Villa.
+Unlike research schools, Lynn's focus is education.
 Teaching is very well supported and respected as a professional endeavor.
-He believes that the faculty members at Lynn are also extremely diverse, but very collegial, which makes for a very stimulating and enjoyable working environment.
+Villa believes that the faculty members at Lynn are also extremely diverse, but very collegial, which makes for a very stimulating and enjoyable working environment.
 These attributes are why Villa chose to make Lynn his professional home.

 B.A., University of Missouri

 Gary Villa's philosophy is that teaching is a collaboration between the student and the teacher.
 He believes that by engaging in dialogue, debate and cooperative exploration, both parties gain knowledge and understanding.
 Both learn to see a subject through new and different eyes.
 The student gains from the experience and scholarship of the teacher, while the teacher learns to see his/her field through the fresh eye of an outsider looking in, without the inbuilt biases of one deeply immersed in the dogma of the discipline.
 Effective teaching and learning only occur when both parties are engaged in the process.

 - Forensic investigation marine ecology

 Awards and honors